brainbows/brainbows.github.io/index.md

 If all goes well, the application will appear at http://localhost:3000.

 ### Application Design
-Bowfolios is based upon meteor-application-template-react and meteor-example-form-react.
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Bowfolios.
+BrainBows is based upon meteor-application-template-react and meteor-example-form-react..

 ## Development History